-The National Rigging Certificate (NRC) is the certification required for anyone actively working in rigging in the events and entertainment industry.
+The National Rigging Certificate (NRC) is the certification relevant for anyone actively working in rigging in the event and entertainment industry.

-The qualification provides riggers with a means of demonstrating that they have attained a professional standard within their chosen rigging discipline.
+The certification provides riggers with a means of demonstrating that they have attained a professional standard in general event rigging practices.
 It provides employers and venue operators with a benchmark to use when hiring.
 Upon gaining the award, individuals are issued with a certificate and an NRC ID card.

 The certification ‘assesses’ riggers – it is not a training programme.
 As well as the assessment, candidates must also provide evidence of work experience as a rigging professional.

 The National Rigging Advisory Group (NRAG) acts as the advisory body for the NRC.

 The NRC is relevant certification for riggers working at height in the events industry.